Last updated on January 9th, 2026 at 07:04 pm

 Nanoparticles

-Nanotechnology is a newer field that employs tiny particles 1,000 times smaller than a human hair to improve certain qualities in products.
+Nanotechnology is a newer field that creates tiny particles 1,000 times smaller than a human hair to improve specific qualities in products.
 In cookware, these may be added to ceramic coatings to improve durability, heat resistance, and nonstick properties.
 The most prevalent of these is titanium dioxide, which has increasing data that points to toxic effects in humans.

 Aluminum is widely used in kitchen products like cookware and bakeware due to being lightweight and affordable, as well as being an excellent heat conductor, second only to copper.
 However, its lightweight quality makes cookware prone to warping and damage, especially uncoated varieties.
 In addition, it is highly reactive to acidic foods, which can cause aluminum leaching foods, which not only imparts a metallic taste but is a potential health concern.